jfreeze/PhoenixProject.obsidian/new_phoenix_project.md

 ### Test Your Config

 You can test your setup by running a production and development build of the app assets.
-A development build will have an `app.css` that is 3+MB in size while a production build will have an `app.css` under 10KB.
+A development build will have a `priv/static/css/app.css` that is 3+MB in size while a production build will have a `priv/static/css/app.css` under 10KB.

 ```bash
 cd assets